ACT English Practice Test

 Our practice test is tailored specifically to your needs as a prospective ACT test taker.
 We have closely researched and observed this exam over the years and have learned everything there is about its formatting and contents.
 Because of this, our practice test will prove to be a fairly accurate example of the real thing, meaning little to no surprises for you in terms of what you’ll find on the exam on test day.
 We recommend our practice test to anyone interested in learning just how the English section of the ACT will work, and what specific types of content will feature on the exam.
 You can use our practice test to familiarize yourself with the ACT English test, as well as learn where your weaknesses and strengths may lie with the material.
 In fact, using the test for the latter reason can actually improve your chances of scoring well on the exam, as you can use your practice test results to fine tune your study approach and devote more of your attention to whichever areas you happen to be weakest in.

 Should you find yourself needing extra help as you study, you can also access the Mometrix ACT English study guide, also featured on this page.
-Like our practice test, this study guide is designed to better familiarize you with the ACT English test’s content and structure.
+Like our ACT practice test English review, this study guide is designed to better familiarize you with the ACT English test’s content and structure.
 Our study guide will give you tips on how to better focus your study efforts, as well as a better general idea of what to expect from the test.
 Our study guide and practice test are designed to be paired together, but will also prove effective when used on their own.

 ACT Test – Home